acyeh-lab/BLAST/readme.md

 ```

 # Construct BLAST Database
 To construct a BLAST database, one option is to download a FASTA file from Uniprot.
 For example, if we want to use the _Mus musculus_ database, visit the Uniprot webpage "https://www.uniprot.org/proteomes/UP000000589", and select the option next to "Gene Count" and "Download one protein sequence per gene (FASTA)".
 This should download the file 'UP000000589_10090.fasta.gz'.
+If we have an assembled genome (but not on uniprot), we can download this at "https://www.ncbi.nlm.nih.gov/datasets/genome/" (note that peptides can also be blasted against the genome - more on that later!).

 Next, upload this file into a specified directory, for example, "/fh/fast/hill_g/Albert/Genomes_Proteomes/Murine_Sequences/proteomes/UP000000598_10090_Mus_musculus".
 To unzip, input the command (while in the directory):
 ```